oblador/react-native-vector-icons/README.md

 * Check that the font is copied in the *Copy Bundle Resources in Build Phases*.
 * Recompile the project.

+#### Android build fails on Windows for no good reason

+Both npm and android file hierarchies tend to get very deep and even worse when you combine them.
+Since Windows file system has a max length, long file name addresses will result in numerous errors including `Execution failed for task ':react-native-vector-icons:processReleaseResources'`.
+So try to keep the path to your project folder as short as possible.

 ## License

 This project is licenced under the [MIT License](http://opensource.org/licenses/mit-license.html).